Thailand: Exploring caves in Railay Beach, Krabi

 The Phra Nang Beach

-Phra Nang Beach was surely popular, and surprisingly, so many people were already there.
-A large group of climbers gathered by a cliff wall, watching a couple of fellow climbers making an attempt to go higher.
-Crowds of tourists standing along the shore, happily taking photos of the very clear turquoise water and rock islands.
+Phra Nang Beach was clearly popular — surprisingly, many people were already there that morning.
+A large group of climbers had gathered at a cliff wall, watching a few fellow climbers attempt to go higher.
+Along the shore, crowds of tourists posed happily for photos of the turquoise water and dramatic rock islands.

 The shrine of fertility in the Phra Nang Cave

-As a few local serious-looking couples were praying together for a long time there, we assumed these caves must have had something to do with fertility.
-A quick Googling proved us correct.
+As we observed, a few serious-looking local couples were praying together for a long time.
+We guessed the caves were connected to fertility — and a quick Google search proved us right.

 We started walking along the shore to the opposite end of the beach, where the Bat Cave cliff stands.
 Soon, the high-tide seawater completely covered some parts of the sand beach, and we could not keep our feet dry anymore.
 Thankfully, the water level was not too high, around my knee height, so people could easily walk in the water to cross the below-water parts.
 The beach should be entirely exposed and dry during the low tide.